ChainAgnostic/CAIPs/CAIPs/caip-25.md

     "id": 1,
     "jsonrpc": "2.0",
     "result": {
-        "accounts": ["0xab16a96d359ec26a11e2c2b3d8f8b8942d5bfcdb@eip155:1"],
+        "accounts": ["eip155:1:0xab16a96d359ec26a11e2c2b3d8f8b8942d5bfcdb"],
     }
 }
 ```

-The accounts returned as a result should match the requested chainId's and should be an array of CAIP-10 complaint accountId's
+The accounts returned as a result should match the requested chainId's and should be an array of CAIP-10 compliant accountId's

 #### Error